 During pandemic restrictions we have been offering a reduced menu, but from 1st September 2021 the full Nourish menu shown below will be available:

 Nourish also have an activity calendar which they will be promoting with special menus throughout the year.

-From September 2019, the cost of school lunches will be £2.25 per day, which is £11.25 per week .
+From September 2021 the cost of school lunches is £2.35 per day, which is £11.75 per week.
 Payment is made via School Gateway.
 Please ensure your child's account is in credit if they wish to have lunch.
-If you prefer to pay for your school lunches termly, please see the amounts below.

 We operate a pre-ordering system whereby the children choose what they want for lunch at morning registration.
 We would be grateful if parents could discuss the menu options with their child beforehand so the pupil is clear about what they are choosing.

 Please note that the universal free school meals programme does not apply to children at the Juniors.

 Some children prefer to bring a packed lunch to school.